 1mφ Space Chamber

-The 1mφ space chamber is used to simulate environments a spacecraft is exposed to in space, such as high vacuum or cryogenic temperature, for the purposes of verifying the endurance, function, and temperature, of a test item.
-It has a 1 m (dia) × 1.38 m (L) storage space for a test item, where tests on very small satellites (50 cm³) or spacecraft parts can be performed.
+The 1mφ space chamber is used to simulate environmental conditions to which a spacecraft is exposed in space, such as high vacuum and cryogenic temperature, for the purposes of verifying the endurance, function, and temperature profile of a test item.
+It has a φ1 m × 1.38 m (L) chamber for the test item, where tests on very small satellites (50 cm³) or spacecraft equipment can be performed.

-It simulates the high vacuum and cryogenic environments in space respectively with vacuum pumps and shrouds covering the walls of the facility through which LN2 circulates.
-A solar simulator, which is installed in both 13mφ and 8mφ space chambers, is not installed in this chamber, but high temperature environment can be simulated with IR heaters instead.
+It simulates the high vacuum and cryogenic environments in space respectively with vacuum pumps and shrouds cooled by LN2 (cryogen) installed in the chamber.
+A solar simulator, which is installed in both 13mφ and 8mφ space chambers, is not installed in this chamber, but a high temperature environment can be simulated with IR heaters instead.

 System Architecture